brenthompson2/Minterface/README.md

 - Account Balances Over Time
 - Credit Score Over Time

-**As of 03/11/19 the GUI Dash app has 2 graphs, incredibly basic styles, and a super basic navbar**

 **Using Minterface GUI**

-1. Run the application with `</path/to/python/> ./Minterface.py`
+1. Run the application with `</path/to/python/> ./MinterfaceGUI.py`
-1. After the data is analyzed, the GUI should be visible at the url mentioned in the terminal
+1. The GUI should be visible at the url mentioned in the terminal

 # Minterface CLI